 - Reward positive behavior after mealtime.

 - Teach your dog basic obedience such as “sit,” stay,” and “leave it.“

 Don’t forget about the plates of cookies, nuts, and snacks that are out for guests, either.
-While you are busy preparing food and talking to guests, your pup may take advantage of your distraction and help herself.
-This is another good reason to let your dog hang out safely in her crate with a dog-safe treat while lots of guests are over.
+While you are busy preparing food and talking to others, your pup may take advantage of your distraction and help themself.
+This is another good reason to let your dog hang out safely in their crate with a dog-safe treat while lots of guests are over.

 Can Dogs Have Any Leftovers?

 Many people believe that getting a taste of human food in any setting will cause a dog to start begging, but it’s the “when,” not the “what.”
-Giving your dog a few bits of leftover turkey or carrots on top of his dog food is not the same as handing him food from your plate during your dinner.
-Be sure that he only gets foods that are healthy for him, nothing with lots of fat, onions, or spices.
-There are also dog-safe pumpkin recipes made specifically for canines.
+Giving your dog a few bits of leftover turkey or carrots on top of their dog food is not the same as handing them food from your plate during your dinner.
+Be sure that your pet only gets foods that are healthy for them, so nothing with lots of fat, onions, or spices.
+There are also dog-safe pumpkin recipes written specifically for canines.